PandorasFox/pandora/README.md

 have the daemon spawn some extra threads for the lockscreen surfaces & another to handle inputs (?).
 I poked at all of that for i3lock-color a decade ago, and things were wayyy shittier then, right?

+## installing
+    cd daemon && cargo install --path .

+### usage
+I recommend executing this with a systemd user unit file (I know, I know).
+A sample service file is included in the repo:

+    cp pandora.service ~/.config/systemd/user/pandora.service && systemctl --user start pandora

+I recommend following [niri's example systemd setup](https://github.com/YaLTeR/niri/wiki/Example-systemd-Setup) to leverage `niri.service.wants` if you have multiple compositors installed, and only want to use this with niri at the moment.

 ## misc notes

 (mostly for myself to keep track of minor tidbits)